 These free Korean lessons will teach you how to improve your Korean knowledge and pronunciation immensely.
-Make sure that you use Rocket Record, our voice recognition technology (available on Chrome only at this stage) to get your Korean pronunciation perfect!
+Make sure that you use Rocket Record, our voice recognition technology to get your Korean pronunciation perfect!

 At the bottom of each Korean lesson you will find the Testing section.
 Using these scientifically designed tests will help your recall of all the Korean that you have learned!